aravinth-kanesh/Hotel_Ibis/README.md

 Leveraging ChatGPT has also significantly increased my understanding of writing and debugging tests as well as identifying logical errors, which has ensured that the functionality I was responsible for is well-tested.

 I also used W3Schools (https://www.w3schools.com/html/default.asp) in order to learn HTML which was extremely helpful when creating the templates I was responsible for.

+Sources - Natalia Ahsan

+I used ChatGPT, w3Schools and Youtube.
+These resources helped in filling any gaps in my knowledge and to complete tasks assigned to me.
+Such as:
+- writing tests
+- creating view functions
+- creating html templates